GhozyElFatih/Gravity-Automatic/README.md

 How to get started?

 ### 1. Make sure you have python IDE on your PC
 This code was written in python language.
 To run it, you need python IDE (of course) with the version 3.7 or above.
-You can use any IDE (my recommend : Spyder, pyCharm).
+You can use any IDE (my recommend : Spyder, PyCharm).

 ### 2. Install necessary packages
 You need to install some packages that may be you didn't have before.
 These packages list are :